bioteam/ML-Image-Segmentation/README.md

     * one or more *model_epoch&.hdf5* files containing the saved model at each epoch &

 # Evaluating a model (patch-based)
-1. Modify *load_testing_data* function in *eval_script_patchbased_general.py* to load your testing data (see comments in code). [see example data file and load function]
+1. Modify *load_testing_data* function in *eval_script_patchbased_general.py*
+   to load your testing data (see comments in code). [see example data file and load function]
 2. Specify trained network folder to evaluate.
-3. Specify filename of model to evaluate within the chosen folder: *model_epoch&.hdf5*
+3. Specify filename of model to evaluate within the chosen folder:
+   *model_epoch&.hdf5*
 4. Run *eval_script_patchbased_general.py*
 5. Evaluation results will be saved in a new folder (with the name *no_aug_(DATASET_NAME).hdf5*) within the specified trained network folder.
    Within this, a folder is created for each evaluated image containing a range of .png images illustrating the results qualitatively as well as an *evaluations.hdf5* file with all quantitative results.
 A new *config.hdf5* file is created in the new folder as well as *results.hdf5* and *results.csv* files summarising the overall results after all images have been evaluated.

 # Evaluating a model (semantic)
-1. Modify *load_testing_data* function in *eval_script_semantic_general.py* to load your testing data (see comments in code). [see example data file and load function]
-2. Specify trained network folder to evaluate.
-3. Specify filename of model to evaluate within the chosen folder: *model_epoch&.hdf5*
+1. Update `MODEL_LOCATION` in `parameters.py` to point to the sub-directory generated during the training within the `results` folder.
+(Example:
+   `MODEL_LOCATION = '/2021-06-21 17_02_56 U-net exampledata/'`)
+2. Update `MODEL_NAME` in `parameters.py` to point to the largest epoch file generated during the training contained within the `MODEL_LOCATION` sub-directory rreferenced in the previous step.
+(Example: `MODEL_NAME = 'model_epoch100.hdf5'`)
 4. Run *eval_script_semantic_general.py*
 5. Evaluation results will be saved in a new folder (with the name *no_aug_(DATASET_NAME).hdf5*) within the specified trained network folder.
    Within this, a folder is created for each evaluated image containing a range of .png images illustrating the results qualitatively as well as an *evaluations.hdf5* file with all quantitative results.
 A new *config.hdf5* file is created in the new folder as well as *results.hdf5* and *results.csv* files summarising the overall results after all images have been evaluated.

 # Still to be added
 * *RNN bottleneck* and *Combined* semantic network models